Mass media in Qatar

 The mass media in Qatar relays information and data in Qatar by means of television, radio, cinema, newspapers, magazines and the internet.
 Qatar has established itself as a leading regional figure in mass media over the past decade.
 Al Jazeera, a global news network which was established in 1996, has become the foundation of the media sector.
-The country uses media to brand itself and raise its international profile.
+The country uses media to brand itself and raise its international profile as well as project its soft power.

 Despite Al Jazeera being considered to be one of the Middle East's most open media outlets, Qatari authorities enforce stringent restrictions on freedom of local media, including censoring internet services and outlawing criticism of the ruling family in the media.
+However, in October 2018, National Press Club declared its review for Al Jazeera.
+"News organizations supported by public money can and do produce independent journalism," said NPC Journalism Institute President Barbara Cochran.
+The accolades received by Al Jazeera from respected American professional organizations attest to the quality of their news coverage as supportive and independent.
+“The job of every news organization is to tell the truth, even if it makes people uncomfortable.
+We believe it would be wrong and counter-productive to censor a news organization whose work has won wide praise from the international journalism community." said National Press Club President Andrea Edney.

 Print media

 Newspapers

 There are currently seven newspapers in circulation in Qatar, four published in Arabic and three in English.
 Qatar's first weekly newspaper, Gulf News, appeared in 1969.
 Al Arab was the first post-independence newspaper to appear in Qatar, in 1972.
 Gulf Times was the first English newspaper in Qatar until the arrival of The Peninsula in 1996.

 According to circulation estimates released in 2004, Al Watan was the most widely circulated newspaper in Qatar, with a circulation rate of 18,000.
 Al Sharq and Gulf Times both came second, with circulation rates of 15,000.
 A 2008 report asserted that the total circulation rate was approximately 100,000 copies per day, with Al Raya and Gulf Times both having the highest circulation rates at 18,000, and Al Sharq and Al Watan having circulation rates of 15,000.